 With C3.ai, Enel transformed its approach to identifying and prioritizing electricity theft (non-technical loss), with a goal to double the recovery of unbilled energy while improving productivity.
 The effort required building AI/machine learning algorithms to match the performance delivered by Enel experts using a process honed over 30 years of experience.

-To accomplish this, the teams worked together to replace traditional non-technical loss identification processes with the C3 Fraud Detection application.
+To accomplish this, the teams worked together to replace traditional non-technical loss identification processes with the C3 AI Fraud Detection application.
 The new application uses advanced AI capabilities to prioritize potential cases of non-technical loss at service points, based on a blend of the magnitude of energy recovery and likelihood of fraud.

-The system provides a holistic view of Enel’s operating assets by integrating data from 8 disparate systems (SCADA, Grid Topology, Weather, Power Quality, Maintenance, Workforce, Work Management, and Inventory) and presenting relevant, actionable insights.
+The system provides a holistic view of Enel’s operating assets by integrating data from eight disparate systems (SCADA, Grid Topology, Weather, Power Quality, Maintenance, Workforce, Work Management, and Inventory) and presents relevant, actionable insights.
 Key innovations in this project include a time-based view of Enel’s as-operated network state using an advanced graph network approach, and the use of an advanced machine learning framework that continuously learns to improve prediction performance.